eclipse-openj9/openj9-utils/helm-chart/openj9-jitserver-chart/README.md

   tag: 8-openj9
 ```

-Java versions 8 and 11 are currently supported on x86, POWER and Z platforms.
+Currently, JITServer is supported on Java versions 8 and 11.

 ### 2. Enable your application to use JITServer.
 Once the JITServer is deployed, you can enable your application to use JITServer by adding the following JVM option as an environment variable into your Java application container.